 Walt Disney

-Walt disney portrait Walt Disney was born on December 5, 1901.
+Walt Disney was born on December 5, 1901.
 Disney became one of the best-known motion picture producers in the world.
 He is particularly noted for being a film producer and a popular showman, as well as an innovator in animation and theme park design.

 Disney is famous for his contributions in the field of entertainment during the 20th century.
 His first success was through the series, Oswald the Lucky Rabbit which was created by the Disney studio for Charles Mintz of Universal Studios.
 When Disney asked for a larger budget for his popular Oswald series, Mintz refused and Disney had to quit.
 Later, Disney and his brother Roy O. Disney started from scratch and co-founded Walt Disney Productions, now known as The Walt Disney Company.
 Today, this company has annual revenues of approximately U.S. $35 billion.
 This succes is largely due to a number of the world's most famous fictional characters he and his staff created including Mickey Mouse, a character for which Disney himself was the original voice.